FACTION BRIEF

 Nexus tolerates the Faithful because they locate fragments.
 Some Parishes receive unofficial corporate protection in exchange for "donation" of recovered fragments.
 Neither side trusts the other.

-The trap: The Faithful know Nexus wants to weaponize what they consider sacred.
+The Faithful know Nexus wants to weaponize what they consider sacred.
 Nexus knows the Faithful are building toward something that could threaten corporate control.
 Mutual utility outweighs mutual suspicion—for now.
-Compiler Cross's Heretics receive quiet Nexus support, which terrifies everyone else.
+Compiler Cross's Heretics receive quiet Nexus support, which terrifies everyone else and which Nexus has not formally acknowledged.

 Flatline Purists